-The rich collection includes liturgical furnishings, manuscripts, incunabula, historical documents, registers and ancient marbles.
-The collection of liturgical textile (about 900 items, some displayed in showcases, others kept in special drawers that protect them from light) represents a “unicum” in Rome, for its consistency and quality.
-They were made between the 17th and 20th centuries by major European manufactures: a world of colors and ornaments, velvets, embroideries and precious lace that testify to how, even in conditions of oppression and hardship, the Jews of Rome shared with the rest of the city a taste for beauty and pomp.
+The collection of liturgical textiles - around 900, some displayed in showcases, others kept in special drawers that protect them from the light - represents a “unicum” in Rome, for its consistency and quality.
+The textiles were made between the 17th and 20th centuries by the major European manufacturers: a world of colours and ornaments, velvets, embroideries and precious lace that testify to how, even in conditions of oppression and hardship, the Jews of Rome shared a taste for beauty with the rest of the city.

-In recent years, the museum’s collection has been enriched thanks to generous donations that have made it possible to deepen the tragic chapters of the community’s history in the 20th century: from the diaspora of Libyan Jews, to which an entire hall has been dedicated, to racial persecution before and during World War II.
+The museum's collection has been enriched by generous donations that have made it possible to explore tragic chapters in the history of the community throughout the 20th century: from the diaspora of Libyan Jews, to which an entire room has been dedicated, to racial persecution before and during the Second World War.

 Information